getherbert/docs/config.md

 <a name="extend"></a>
 ## Extend

 You can add your own variables to the Config file and easily retrieve them later.
-Open up the `herbert.config.php` and two new variables.
+Open up the `herbert.config.php` and add two new variables.

 ``` php
 return [